charlieb954/eleventy-recipes/README.md

 ## .github

-This folder contains the 'workflows' folder which contains the 'elementy_build.yml' file.
+This folder contains the `workflows` folder which contains the `elementy_build.yml` file.
 This is the deployment method that's used by GitHub actions.
-It tells GitHub that any time a change occurs to the 'main' branch, to rebuild the website and deploy it.
+It tells GitHub that any time a change occurs to the `main` branch, to rebuild the website and deploy it.

 ## package-lock.json

-package-lock.json is a file that is automatically generated by npm when a package is installed.
+`package-lock.json` is a file that is automatically generated by npm when a package is installed.

 ## package.json

-package.json files contain descriptive and functional metadata about a project, such as a name, version, and dependencies.
-Here we can also include 'scripts' that are actioned.
-For example, there's one for 'npm start' which will serve the eleventy webpage.
+`package.json` files contain descriptive and functional metadata about a project, such as a name, version, and dependencies.
+Here we can also include `scripts` that are actioned.
+For example, there's one for `npm start` which will serve the eleventy webpage.

 ## branches

-When the '.github/workflows/eleventy_build.yml' file is actioned by a change to the 'main' branch, the output will be a new branch called gh-pages.
+When the `.github/workflows/eleventy_build.yml` file is actioned by a change to the `main` branch, the output will be a new branch called `gh-pages`.
 This is the current deployment of the website.